stellar/slingshot/zkvm/src/signature/signature.md

 ```

 Note:
-For now, we will have redundancy - meaning, each party will receive and verify its own messages as well as its counterparties' messages.
+For now, we will have message redundancy - meaning, each party will receive and verify its own messages as well as its counterparties' messages.
 This makes the protocol slightly simpler, but does incur a performance overhead.
 (Future work: potentially remove this redundancy).

 Also, for now we will assume that all of the messages passed into each party state arrive in the same order (each party's message is in the same index).
 This allows us to skip the step of ordering them / assigning indexes.
-(Future work: allow for unordered inputs, and have the party states sort them.)
+(Future work: allow for unordered inputs, have the parties sort them.)

 ### Party

 Fields: none

 Function: `new(...)`

 Input:
 - transcript: `&Transcript` - the message to be signed should have been fed to the transcript beforehand.
 (Future work: pass in a mutable borrow of a transcript instead of just a borrow.)
 - privkey: `Scalar`
 - multikey: `Multikey`
 - pubkeys: `Vec<VerificationKey>` - all the public keys that went into the multikey.
 The list is assumed to be in the same order as the upcoming lists of `NoncePrecommitment`s, `NonceCommitment`s, and `Share`s.

 Operation:
 - use the transcript to generate a random factor (the nonce)
 - use the nonce to create a nonce commitment and precommitment
 - clone the transcript
 - create a vector of `Counterparty`s using the pubkeys.

 Output:
 - the next state in the protocol: `PartyAwaitingPrecommitments`
 - the nonce precommitment: `NoncePrecommitment`